adamsau/SQLite-imp-doc/README.md

 # SQLite-imp-doc
-A documentation of the SQLite implementation for people who want to study
+A one page documentation of the SQLite implementation for beginners